Access and Support

 The fund can support project costs including:

-Access costs: Such as closed captioning and/or remote captioning, BSL interpretation, audio description, accessibility audit and consultants etc.
+Project access costs: Such as closed captioning and/or remote captioning, BSL interpretation, audio description, accessibility audit and consultants etc.

 Organisational development: Strategic planning, partnership building, board recruitment, and policy development.

-Important: Costs incurred before funding confirmation are not eligible for support.
+Important note: costs incurred before funding confirmation are not eligible for support.

 Development Funding – two-year funding support